Requirements

 Jim Rudolph Teaching Industrial Design Students

-Students beginning the program must complete a seven-course studio core curriculum during their first two years.
+Students beginning the program must complete a three-course studio core curriculum during their first year.

 • 2-D Foundations

 This intensive curriculum establishes a base for the design practices and principles for all visual art expression.
-At the end of the fourth semester, students who have earned a minimum 3.25 grade point average in their studio and design courses will be accepted as candidates for the BFA degree.
+At the end of the fourth semester, students who have earned a minimum 3.25 grade point average in their design and studio courses will be accepted as candidates for the BFA degree.
 Students who do not qualify are eligible for the B.A. degree.

 BFA junior and senior years